egilron/elsa-introduction/README.md

 Since there presently does not exist a manually annotated dataset for ELSA, we create a proxy dataset by combining the manually annotated [Targeted Sentiment Analysis (TSA)](https://github.com/ltgoslo/norec_tsa) dataset with NER inference.
 This is done in **4_modelling_dataprep.ipynb**.
 This dataset can be used for training a token classification model.
 Read more in **4_modelling_dataprep.ipynb**
 ## Vulnerability fix
-Due to the vulnerability [described here](https://github.com/advisories/GHSA-3863-2447-669p), we commented out the specification of Transformers version in requirements.txt.
-The version we used, was `transformers==4.25`.
-Note that **we have not tested whether the latest Transformers verion will run with our code**.
+Due to certain vulnerabilites reported by GitHub, we commented out the specification of certain module versions in requirements.txt.
+Note that **we have not tested whether the latest versions will run with our code**.

 # Cite the paper